-For detailed information on enrollment processes, withdrawing or taking a leave of absence, registration definitions, and/or forms, undergraduate students may visit their corresponding advising office (A201), or the Graduate Bulletin.
+For detailed information on enrollment processes, withdrawing or taking a leave of absence, registration definitions, and/or forms, undergraduate students may visit their corresponding advising office (A201), or the Graduate Catalog

 Thu, Aug.
-22 • Convocation: 11:00 am Thu, Aug.
-22 • Semester Cancellation: Last day students can cancel all classes via SOLAR .
+21 Convocation: 11:00 am Thu, Aug.
+21 Semester Cancellation: Last day students can cancel all classes via SOLAR.
 Fri, Aug.
-23 Semester Start: First day of Friday classes Late Registration: \$50 fee if not enrolled in at least one class before semester start.
+22 Semester Start: First day of Friday classes Late Registration: \$50 fee if not enrolled in at least one class before semester start.
 Sat, Aug.
-31 Semester Start: First day of Saturday classes Fri, Sep.
-6 4:00 pm Late Registration Ends: Last day to process enrollment changes (adds, swaps, credit changes), and drops via SOLAR.
+30 Semester Start: First day of Saturday classes Fri, Sep.
+5 4:00 pm Late Registration Ends: Last day to process enrollment changes (adds, swaps, credit changes), and drops via SOLAR.
 Last day to drop/withdraw from the university without a "W" (withdrawal) recorded on transcript.
 Petition to the respective college/ school required after this date.
 Ugrd.
 Students enrolling in Grad courses: Last day to petition to the Graduate School.
-Mon, Sep.
-9 - Fri, Sep.
-13 Swaps by Petition Only: Graduate students must petition to the Graduate School.
-Mon, Sep.
-16 - Wed, Sep.
-18 Chuseok (Korean Thanksgiving): No classes in session Thu, Oct.
-3 Korea National Foundation Day: No classes in session Wed, Oct.
+Last day to apply for a Leave of Absence Permission to enroll in a Secondary Certificate Program or Secondary Degree Program Last day to request a Change of Level/Program Last day to submit an Underload Request Mon, Sep.
+8 - Fri, Sep.
+12 Swaps by Petition Only: Graduate students must petition to the Graduate School.
+Fri, Oct.
+3 Korea National Foundation Day: No classes in session Mon, Oct.
+6 - Wed, Oct.
+8 Chuseok (Korean Thanksgiving): No classes in session Thu, Oct.
 9 Hangul Day: No classes in session Fri, Oct.
-11 • Correction Day: Classes follow Wednesday's schedule (No Friday classes in session) Thu, Dec.
-5 Semester Withdrawal: Last day for graduate students to submit a withdraw form to Graduate School.
-Petition is required after this date.
+10 Graduation Application: Last day for Fall and Winter degree candidates to apply for graduation via SOLAR Thu, Dec.
+4 Semester Withdrawal: Last day for graduate students to submit a withdraw form to Graduate School Petition is required after this date.
 Classes End: Last day of classes Fri, Dec.
-6 • Graduation Application: Last day for Fall and Winter degree candidates to apply for graduation via SOLAR Fri, Dec.
-6 - Thu, Dec.
-12 • Finals Thu, Dec.
-14 Semester End: Official end of term Fri, Dec.
-13 • Commencement: 11:00 am ·
+5 - Thu, Dec.
+11 • Finals Thu, Dec.
+11 Semester End: Official end of term Fri, Dec.
+12 Commencement: 11:00 am

-Fall 2024 Deadlines for Graduate Students
+Fall 2025 Deadlines for Graduate Students

-Date Fall 2024 Deadlines Fri, July 26, 2024 Last day for the Graduate School to receive admission materials for Fall 2024 admits.
+Date Fall 2025 Deadlines Fri, July 25, 2025 Last day for the Graduate School to receive admission materials for Fall 2025 admits.
 Fri, Aug.
-30, 2024 Last day for the Graduate School to receive Fall Advancement to Candidacy (G5 status) forms from Departments.
-These forms must be submitted no later than 2 pm on August 30st End of Late Registration via SOLAR.
+29, 2025 Last day for the Graduate School to receive Fall Advancement to Candidacy (G5 status) forms from Departments.
+These forms must be submitted no later than 2 pm.
+End of Late Registration via SOLAR.
 Last day to request an underload.
 No later than 4 pm.
 Fri, Sep.
-6, 2024 Last day to complete full-time registration OR file a Leave of Absence in order to maintain continuous matriculation.
+5, 2025 Last day to complete full-time registration OR file a Leave of Absence in order to maintain continuous matriculation.
 No later than 4 pm.
-Fri, Sep.
-13, 2024 Last day for incomplete resolution for Spring 2024 and Summer 2024.
-Fri, Oct.
-18, 2024 Last day for Masters and Advanced Graduate Certificate students to apply for graduation via SOLAR.
+Four weeks before defense Dissertation Examining Committee Appointment.
+(Form to be submitted by departments only) Three weeks before defense Dissertation Announcement (Form to be submitted by departments only) Fri, Oct.
+10, 2025 Last day for Masters and Advanced Graduate Certificate students to apply for graduation via SOLAR.
 All other students should contact their respective college/school.
 All applicants to apply by this deadline will appear in commencement publication.
-Four weeks before defense Defense Committee Requests due to the Graduate School from Departments.
+Sat, Nov.
+1, 2025 Last day for incomplete resolution for Spring 2025 and Summer 2025.
 Thu, Dec.
-14, 2024 Last day for Graduate Students to file theses/dissertations with the Graduate School Office.
+11, 2025 Last day for Graduate Students to file theses/dissertations with the Graduate School Office.
 Note: Extensions to this deadline are not granted.
-Thu, Dec.
-26, 2024 Last day for Departments to submit completion statements for candidates who have completed all requirements for the degree.
+Fri, January 9, 2026 Last day for Departments to submit completion statements for candidates who have completed all requirements for the degree.